House GOP Moves to Slash Buttigieg's Salary to $1

 House Republicans have previously considered the Holman Rule to cut federal employee salaries.
 In October, they voted against reducing the salaries of four officials as amendments to the energy and water spending package, reported Politico.

-However, the House GOP's spending bills, filled with Republican priorities, face an uncertain path to becoming law and must first be reconciled with the Democratic-controlled Senate.
+However, the House GOP's spending bills, filled with Republican priorities, face an uncertain path to becoming law and must first be reconciled with the Democrat-controlled Senate.

 The move is essentially improbable, as President Joe Biden is unlikely to sign a bill that cuts Buttigieg's salary.